 Well, it has been a week since my last post – an interlude far longer than I normally plan.
 It has, however, been a big week for me.
 A week of big decisions that will affect the rest of my life.
 This past week I committed to moving overseas for a number of years.
-We leave in 6 weeks time.
+With the help from some international movers we’ll leave in 6 weeks time.
 My fiancee, Kathryn, is from Vancouver and we are moving there so that she can be closer to her family after having lived in Australia for 3 years.

 The following are some reasons why you might consider moving overseas:

 In this age of global travel and communication it is becoming more and more common for people from different countries to fall in love and form a relationship.
 It is a simple fact if you are to physically stay together in this situation, at least one of you will have to live away from your home (I say at least because you may of course choose to live somewhere that neither of you is from).

 If you live in the city or town where you grew up, the way in which you are living your life may be heavily influenced by others.
 The following are 2 examples where this can be a negative influence: